asciamanna/asciamanna.github.io/_drafts/organizational-standardization-review-boards-and-the-death-of-innovation.md

 It's really quite simple to destroy innovation, effectiveness, and productivity on software development teams.
 Make it clear that initiative and experimentation are punishable and move the decision making away from the people building the software.

-In most companies struggling with these issuses managers and leaders say they want an innovative organization, and they very well might.
+In most companies struggling with these issues managers and leaders say they want an innovative organization, and they very well might.
 There is often frustration around why they can't grow their organization and be as effective as companies like Netflix, Etsy, and Amazon.
 They don't recognize how fundamentally different these companies structure their work and treat their employees.
-Instead they assume those companies must just hire better engineers.
+Instead they assume these companies must just hire better engineers.

 > The more time managers spend communicating and elaborating and being transparent about the job to be done, about the challenges the business is facing and the larger competitive context, the less important policies, approvals, and incentives are.
 > _&mdash; Patty McCord, former Chief Talent Officer at Netflix and Author of Powerful; Building a Culture of Freedom and Responsibility_